andruvs/StringEx/README.md

 ## String selectors

-String selectors are the :heart: &nbsp; of the library.
+String selectors are the :heart: &nbsp;of the library.
 With selectors, you can select sub-ranges of a string in different ways and in a uniform manner.
 Various manipulations can be performed on the selected substrings, such as deleting, replacing, adding other strings, and applying styles.

 There are two ways to execute selectors: